ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Relation between 'cred_fmt' and Authentication Credential Format.

-* Skip verication of PoP evidence if PoP was already achieved.
+* Skip verification of PoP evidence if PoP was already achieved.

 * GET to ace-group/GROUPNAME/kdc-cred only for group members.